biswajitmukherji/UCS-Script/README.md

 "# UCS-Script"

-"##Some usefull script for UCS manager and central"
+##Some usefull script for UCS manager and central